Leviathan1990/O3D-Game-Engine---Asset-tool/README.md

 Important notes
 =
 This tool is an in development beta build.
-The main functions are all working, but need to fix tons of bugs, annd more and more functions (For example a parser for the classes section files).
+The main functions are all working, but need to fix tons of bugs, add more and more functions (For example a parser for the classes section files).

 Contact